Alxcccc/Alxcccc/README.md

 </p>

 <pre>
-💻 I am developing my skills as a Backend Developer | Enthuastic about new technologies 📚 I have a Bachelors in Technical Software Developer
+💻 I am developing my skills as a Python Developer | Enthuastic about new technologies 📚 I have a Bachelors in Technical Software Developer
 📝 I have a strong interest in building Backend for multiply apps 🌱 Focusing on Learning about customer needs and making their lives easier